MicrosoftDocs/fabric-docs/docs/data-warehouse/clone-table.md

 - **Current point-in-time:** The clone is based on the present state of the table.

 - **Previous point-in-time:** The clone is based on a point-in-time up to seven days in the past.
 The table clone contains the data as it appeared at a desired past point in time.
+In the industry, this feature is known as "time travel".
 The new table is created with a timestamp based on UTC.
 For examples, see [Clone table as of past point-in-time](tutorial-clone-table-portal.md#clone-table-as-of-past-point-in-time) or [CREATE TABLE AS CLONE OF](/sql/t-sql/statements/create-table-as-clone-of-transact-sql?view=fabric&preserve-view=true).

-There is no limit on the number of clones created both within and across schemas.

 You can also clone a group of tables at once.
 This can be useful for cloning a group of related tables at the same past point in time.
 For an example, see [Clone multiple tables at once](tutorial-clone-table-portal.md#clone-multiple-tables-at-once).

+You can also query data from tables as they existed in the past, using the [Time travel](time-travel.md) feature in Warehouse.

 ### Retention of data history

 [!INCLUDE [fabric-dw](includes/fabric-dw.md)] automatically preserves and maintains the data history for seven calendar days, allowing for clones to be made at a point in time.
 All inserts, updates, and deletes made to the data warehouse are retained for seven calendar days.

+There is no limit on the number of clones created both within and across schemas.

 ### Separate and independent